-- Purchased service credit will only count toward increasing your monthly pension allowance and any survivorship benefits - Purchased service will not count toward health subsidy credit, eligibility for service pension or eligibility to enter DROP.
+- Purchased service credit will only count toward increasing your monthly pension allowance and any survivorship benefits. - Purchased service credit will not count toward health subsidy credit or eligibility for a service pension or eligibility to enter DROP.
 Under very limited circumstances, purchased service will also be applied towards computing the minimum amount of a disability pension.